Kotti/Kotti/docs/first_steps/tut-1.rst

 new add-on package, how to install and register it with our site, and how to manage static resources in Kotti.

 Kotti add-ons are proper Python packages.
-They include kotti_media, for adding a set of video and audio content types to a site, kotti_gallery, for adding a photo album content type, kotti_blog, for blog and blog entry content types, etc.
+They include `kotti_media`__, for adding a set of video and audio content types to a site, `kotti_gallery`__, for adding a photo album content type, `kotti_blog`__, for blog and blog entry content types, etc.

-The add-on we will make, kotti_mysite, is just like those, in that it will be a proper Python package created with the same tools used to make kotti_media, kotti_blog, and the others.
-We will install kotti_mysite into our virtualenv, in the same way that we might wish later to install kotti_media.
+The add-on we will make, kotti_mysite, will be just like those, in that it will be a proper Python package created with the same tools used to make `kotti_media`__, kotti_blog, and the others.
+We will install kotti_mysite into our virtualenv, in the same way that we might wish later to install `kotti_media`__.

 So, we are working in the mysite directory, a virtualenv.
 We will create the add-on as mysite/kotti_mysite. kotti_mysite will be a proper Python package,